jjmaldonis/OdieCode/README.md

 ***Note*** that /share seems empty on the compute nodes but the directory apps/ it is actually in there.
 You can check by cd /share/apps followed by ls to see the contents of /share/apps/.

 You now need to set up the queue.
 Talk to Xing about this if you are having problems - otherwise just use google and look at out past scripts.

+Feng had this in his setup as well, but I haven't gotten there yet:
+Parallel jobs:  qsub .pe mpich # of cores submit.sh